-No. BPRD will focus on the parade and forego the Old-Fashioned Festival.
+The festival is on hiatus.
+BPRD is focused on the parade.
 Coordinating the festival required a great deal of staff time and resources that are better spent on summer recreation programs and outreach efforts.
-On July 4th, Drake Park will be available on July 4th for casual park use.
+On July 4th, Drake Park will be available for casual park use.

 Volunteer and be part of this cherished community celebration.

 - Tuesday, July 4th – 8:30 am to 12 noon

 Volunteers are needed to help with parade line up, monitor road closures along the route, assist in the finish area and more.